idwis/KR_expense_sort/README.md

 # KR_expense_sort

-Sort the expenses of Korean ETFs by category.
+Sorts the expenses of Korean ETFs by category.

-# Prerequisite
-Environment that can run python in necessary.
-Anaconda is suggested in Windows (cause I use it).
+## Prerequisites

+A Python environment is required.
+Anaconda is recommended on Windows (as it was used for development).

-# Installation
+## Installation

 1. Clone the repository.
-2. **Download** the latest version of [chromedriver](https://googlechromelabs.github.io/chrome-for-testing/)
+2. Download the latest version of [ChromeDriver](https://googlechromelabs.github.io/chrome-for-testing/).
-3. unzip it in the "KR_expense_sort" (this github project) directory
+3. Unzip the downloaded file into the `KR_expense_sort` directory (the root of this project).
-4. Run ```pip install selenium pandas xlrd>=2.0.1 openpyxl```
+4. Run `pip install selenium pandas xlrd>=2.0.1 openpyxl` to install the required modules.

+## How to Run

+1. Run `python exec.py`.
+2. Select the desired option number and press Enter.
+3. Wait a few minutes (approximately 30 seconds to 2 minutes).
+The results will be available in the `processed_data` directory.